gabrielwoj/hlmv-resources/README.md

 ---

+* These folder packs are related to materials/models for Paint Variants (on the "Template:Painted variants/Tutorial/Rotations" page of the wiki):

+HLMV Rotations Page - Cotton Head Colors (Pyro, Medic, Spy)

+---

 * This folder pack is optional to only TFMV (a program that makes model loading easier, as well letting you set styles, as well paints, bodygroups, etc.).

 TFMV - Invisible tfmv_bg.mdl